 In the same year that his career first took off, 1924, Edward Hopper married Josephine Verstille Nivison.
 “Jo” modeled for many of Edward’s paintings in the following years.

 In 1967, Edward Hopper passed away, leaving us a wonderful legacy of fine art.
 His subject matter ranges from diners and restaurants, to rooms and houses, to women and other people.
-He painted cityscapes in New York, and many roads, lighthouses, sailboats, and other maritime images from his summers in New England.
+He painted cityscapes in New York, and many roads, lighthouses, sailboats, and other images of the sea from his summers in New England.